 Have you ever wondered how nonprofits have been able to launch successful campaigns via Google Ads when many operate with limited budgets?
 It's all thanks to the Google Ad Grant program, a program from Google that offers $10,000 a month in ad credits to eligible nonprofit organizations.

 While the program offers an incredible opportunity for nonprofits, many organizations find it difficult to run their account and remain in good standing giving Google's requirements.
 So, we compiled all of the necessary steps from creating an account to remaining in good standing.
 Here's everything you need to know about the Google Ad Grant.

 What are Google Ads?

-First things first, Google Ads are the links which appear on a Google search engine results page before and after the organic results.
+First things first, Google Ads are the links that appear on a Google search engine results page before and after the organic results.
 They can be identified by the boxed green "AD" that appears underneath the link and to the left of the URL.